 Unused sugar water can be stored in the refrigerator until needed.
 Adding red food coloring is unnecessary because the red plastic feeder ports will attract hummingbirds.

 Commercial oriole feeders are available, but orioles and other birds can also be attracted to chick waterers filled with sugar water solutions.

 Change the sugar water solution regularly to prevent the formation of a black fungus that can degrade the solution.

 Feeder arrangement and water

-The most successful bird-feeding stations I have visited in Minnesota have at least twelve to fifteen feeders arranged in three or four clusters.
+The most successful bird-feeding stations in Minnesota have at least twelve to fifteen feeders arranged in three or four clusters.

 Feeders should be in the open, at least ten feet from shrubs or other cover where cats could hide.
 If you place a feeder next to a tree or shrub, encircle it with 2" x 4" welded wire garden fencing at least 30" high.

 This prevents cats from leaping into the feeders and catching birds.
 It also deters the approach of raptors that may occasionally visit feeder sites.

 Water is also a necessary ingredient for a successful summer feeding program.
 Water is especially attractive to birds if it drips, splashes, or mists.

 Water baths should be maintained at a depth of an inch or less and cleaned regularly.
 They should be placed in open area and far enough from feeders to prevent seeds from falling in.